deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Antoine
+Hello, my name is Antoine and I love Java